-A comprehensive risk review of the organisation including the enterprise risk management framework is undertaken on a scheduled basis by the Board, with the next review programmed for November 2019.
+A comprehensive risk review of the organisation including the enterprise risk management framework was undertaken in November 2019.
 The framework includes mechanisms for more regular ongoing operational and strategic risk management and review at all levels of the organisation.

 STRATEGIC PLANNING